 Do you remember all the times you said you’d learn a language, if only you had the time?
-Well now’s your chance!
+Well. now’s your chance!
 Learning a new language is not only fun but is also beneficial in many ways.
 For example, multilingual people are more adept at multitasking.
-Since such people are used to switching between two systems of speech, this improves their ability to switch seamlessly between tasks as well.
+Since such people are used to switching between the two systems of speech, this improves their ability to switch seamlessly between tasks as well.

 Another advantage is that your memory improves.
 Think of the brain as a muscle – if you don’t exercise it, it will weaken.
 Learning a new language is the perfect exercise to strengthen your mental “muscle”.
 More advantages include becoming more perceptive, making greater rational decisions, and actually helping you improve your first language.